 Are you annoyed by all the spam magazines and newspapers that magically appear in your letter-box every week?
 Well, if so, this tutorial is for you.
-In this instructable, you'll learn how to make something out of paper, that only doesn't look cool, but also has a purpose.
+In this instructable, you'll learn how to make something that only doesn't look cool, but also has a purpose, out of paper.

 Let's get started!

 - A pencil (it really is important for the project)

 - A Hot glue gun (and hot glue sticks, you genius;)